maverickmaruthi/maverickmaruthi/README.md

 Hey there 👋

 I’m Sarath Nadupalli, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
-In my free time, I play Cyberpunk 2077 and study about psychology and the brain.
+In my free time, I play video games, binge watch tv shows and study about psychology and the human brain.

 Want to know more about me?
 [Check out my portfolio.](https://sarathnadupalli.com)
-- 🔭  I’m actively working on Vanilla JavaScript, Css projects.
+- 🔭  I love working on Vanilla JavaScript, Css projects.
-- 🏉  My goal is to atleast finish 200 mini projects by fall 2021.
+- 🏉  My goal is to at least finish 200 mini projects by fall 2021.
-- 🙅🏻‍♂️ I do Jiu-Jitsu with MERN stack at work.
+- 🙅🏻‍♂️  I also do Jiu-Jitsu with MERN stack at work.
 - 💖  I'm currently passionate about JAMstack, Progressive Web Apps, Headless CMS, Nocode(the irony), Web Performance, Blogging/Vlogging, Solving world problems and Automation.
 - 👯  I'm open to work with you on any Open Source Projects.
 - 📫  You can always [Email me](mailto:sarath.nadupalli@gmail.com)
 - ⚡ Fun fact: I am terrible at fixing things or the DIY stuff, and I am envious of those who are good at it.

 # 📌 Pinned Repositories
 <br>
 <a href="https://github.com/maverickmaruthi/50projects50days">
   <img align="center" style="margin:1rem 0.5rem" src="https://github-readme-stats.vercel.app/api/pin/?username=maverickmaruthi&repo=50projects50days&title_color=ffffff&text_color=c9cacc&icon_color=4AB197&bg_color=1A2B34" />
 </a>
 <br>
 <a href="https://github.com/maverickmaruthi/natours-home">
   <img align="center" style="margin:0.5rem" src="https://github-readme-stats.vercel.app/api/pin/?username=maverickmaruthi&repo=natours-home&title_color=ffffff&text_color=c94c4c&icon_color=4AB197&bg_color=1A2B34" />
 </a>